klpoland/lti-d2l-serverless-node-lib/README.md

 This code runs on AWS Lambda using the [Serverless Framework](https://www.serverless.com/framework/docs/providers/aws/guide/quick-start/).
 To use Serverless, you will need to set up your environment including a serverless.yml file (link to quickstart above).

-Use: You may download and modify this code however you see fit.
+You may download and modify this code however you see fit.